 If you have multiple categories or tags, you can configure the order in which the taxonomy level transformations should be applied.

 - In a post or a page, add an image/video from your Media Library.
 When selecting this option, you should see a 3rd tab named Cloudinary, that will show your Cloudinary Media Library.
-On the top right corner of the asset, you would like to add, you can click on Manage that will redirect you to the Cloudinary Editing page where you can add transformations to your asset.
+On the top right corner of the asset, you would like to add, you can click on Manage which will redirect you to the Cloudinary Editing page where you can add transformations to your asset.
 To access the transformed asset, you have to click on the Insert button and then Select.

 How to make my images responsive?

 In your WordPress menu, under the Cloudinary plugin, you can access the Transformations Settings by clicking on the Media Settings section then the Media Display tab in order to enable responsive breakpoints.

 After enabling the responsive breakpoints, you will have the options to: